andrzejlisek/AudioSpectrum/readme.md

 * __Sample decimation__ - Samplerate divider to get lower audio sample, which requires lower performance, the value of input samples are averaged.
 * __Toolbar position__ - Visibility and position of toolbar on main screen.
 It is possible to display 10x2 layout or 5x4 layout.
 * __Toolbar button size__ - One button size of tool bar.
 It changes, how big area of screen is occupied by toolbar.
-* __Minimum calculation step__ - This step value, if spectrum is calculated for every step.
-If step size is lower than this value, the spectrum will repeated, so performance requirement will be lower, but spectrum time detail display will be slightly lower.
-This value is usable in displaying lower spectrum steps with fast drawing, when the lover spectrum steps than this value will require only slighty higher performance.
+* __Decimate below step__ - Minimal step value, when spectrum is calculated for every step.
+If step size is less than this value, the spectrum will be repeated, so performance requirement will be lower, but spectrum time detail display will be slightly lower.
+This value is usable in displaying lower spectrum steps with fast drawing, when the lower spectrum steps than this value will require only slighty higher performance.
+* __Decimate above resolution__ - Maximum resolution value, when spectrum is calculated for every step.
+If resolution is greater than this value, the spectrum will be repeated, so performance requirement will be lower, but spectrum time detail display will be slightly lower.
+This value is usable in displaying higher spectrum resolutions with fast drawing, when the higher spectrum resolutions than this value will require only slighty higher performance.
 * __Canvas width factor__, __Canvas height factor__ - Lower canvas resolution, this display behavior and performance requirement will be the same, as the screen will be smaller, usable if screen pixels are very small.
 * __Drawing gamma x1000__ - Gamma values used to spectrogram level display, interted value will be divided by 1000.
 * __Pointer strip size__ - Pointer strip width in pixels.